Short Course - IP1 Core Knowledge for Independent Prescribing

 The path to becoming an independent prescribing qualified optometrist is a 3-step process:

 - Attend a course approved by the General Optical Council.

 - Undertake a clinical placement under the supervision of a consultant ophthalmologist and complete a logbook.

 - Sit the College of Optometrists Common Final Assessment

-The University places considerable emphasis on the development of professional attitude and on patient-focussed practice throughout the course.
-You will be taught by a range of professionals from different specialists from optometrists and pharmacists to nurse practitioners, and ophthalmologists.
+The University places considerable emphasis on the development of professional attitude and on patient-focused practice throughout the course.
+You will be taught by a range of professionals from different specialists from optometrists and pharmacists to nurse practitioners and ophthalmologists.

 This short course teaches and assesses students against the General Optical Council’s independent prescribing competencies and it aims to:

 - Enable you to learn about the causes, signs and symptoms of conditions they will encounter as an independent prescribing optometrist;

 - Provide lectures on human and ocular immunology, supplemented with pharmacology and clinical management plans, to enable students to understand the management and follow up of the conditions they will be managing once they register as an independent prescriber;

 - Encourage you to research evidence-based practice in their studies and to be self-reflective in order to develop required clinical skills